Information

 [BibTeX] [Abstract] [Download PDF]In the last decade, distributed energy generation and storage have significantly contributed to the widespread of energy communities.
 In this context, we propose an energy community model constituted by prosumers, characterized by their own demand and renewable generation, and service-oriented energy storage providers, able to store energy surplus and release it upon a fee payment.
 We address the problem of optimally schedule the energy flows in the community, with the final goal of making the prosumers’ energy supply more efficient, while creating a sustainable and profitable business model for storage providers.
 The proposed resolution algorithms are based on decentralized and distributed game theoretical control schemes.
 These approaches are mathematically formulated and then effectively validated and compared with a centralized method through numerical simulations on realistic scenarios. © 2022 IEEE.

 @CONFERENCE{Mignoni20221580, author = {Mignoni, Nicola and Scarabaggio, Paolo and Carli, Raffaele and Dotoli, Mariagrazia}, title = {Game Theoretical Control Frameworks for Multiple Energy Storage Services in Energy Communities}, year = {2022}, journal = {2022 8th International Conference on Control, Decision and Information Technologies, CoDIT 2022}, pages = {1580 – 1585}, doi = {10.1109/CoDIT55151.2022.9804087}, url = {https://www.scopus.com/inward/record.uri?eid=2-s2.0-85134303591&doi=10.1109%2fCoDIT55151.2022.9804087&partnerID=40&md5=c5c686570c9998d9639b765af7b24245}, abstract = {In the last decade, distributed energy generation and storage have significantly contributed to the widespread of energy communities.
 In this context, we propose an energy community model constituted by prosumers, characterized by their own demand and renewable generation, and service-oriented energy storage providers, able to store energy surplus and release it upon a fee payment.
 We address the problem of optimally schedule the energy flows in the community, with the final goal of making the prosumers' energy supply more efficient, while creating a sustainable and profitable business model for storage providers.
 The proposed resolution algorithms are based on decentralized and distributed game theoretical control schemes.
-These approaches are mathematically formulated and then effectively validated and compared with a centralized method through numerical simulations on realistic scenarios. © 2022 IEEE.}, keywords = {Game theory; Numerical methods; Community model; Control framework; Demand generation; Distributed energy generation and storages; Energy; Energy flow; Energy supplies; Renewable generation; Service Oriented; Storage services; Energy storage}, type = {Conference paper}, publication_stage = {Final}, source = {Scopus}, note = {Cited by: 1} }
+These approaches are mathematically formulated and then effectively validated and compared with a centralized method through numerical simulations on realistic scenarios. © 2022 IEEE.}, type = {Conference paper}, publication_stage = {Final}, source = {Scopus}, note = {Cited by: 1} }